ibm-cloud-docs/discovery-data/backup-restore.md

 ## Back up and restore methods
 {: #backup-restore-methods}

 You can back up and restore your instance of {{site.data.keyword.discoveryshort}} manually or by using scripts.
+The scripts for 2.2.0 can be used for 2.2.1 and 4.0 also.

 - [Using the backup scripts](#wddata-backup)
 - [Using the restore scripts](#wddata-restore)